Antori91/Home_Automation/README.md

   - Setup three servers.
 Synology: main Domoticz server, Raspberry#1: backup Domoticz server and Raspberry#2: dedicated Alarm server.
 Mandatory software:
      - MQTT for the two Domoticz servers,
      - Node.js for all three (version greater than 6 for the two Raspberry) with packages mqtt (all), ssh2 (Raspberry#1), epoll and rpi-gpio (Raspberry#2)
   - Install motionEye in the dedicated Alarm server.
-Update the /etc/motioneye/motion.conf file to have the following lines at the end of the file:
+Update the /etc/motioneye/motion.conf file to have the following lines at the end of the file: webcontrol_html_output on, webcontrol_port XXXX where XXXX is the port number choosen (7999 by default), setup_mode off, webcontrol_parms 2 and webcontrol_localhost off
-         - webcontrol_html_output on
-         - webcontrol_port XXXX where XXXX is the port number choosen, 7999 by default
-         - setup_mode off
-         - webcontrol_parms 2
-         - webcontrol_localhost off
   - Install Domoticz in the main server:
      - Hardware:
          - "Dummy (Does nothing, use for virtual switches only)"